seung-lab/omni.play/README.md

 All of everything OMNI
 ======================

-There is a work in progress documentation which can be found in documentation/html/index.html To recompile it run doxygen Doxyfile , inside documentation/ folder.
+There is a work in progress documentation which can be found in documentation/documentation.html To compile it run doxygen Doxyfile , inside documentation/ folder.

 Dependencies:
 -------------